Quantco/glum/docs/contributing.rst

 We use golden master testing to preserve correctness.
 The results of many different GLM models have been saved.
 After an update, the tests will compare the new output to the saved models.
 Any significant deviation will result in a test failure.
 This doesn't strictly mean that the update was wrong.
 In case of a bug fix, it's possible that the new output will be more accurate than the old output.
 In that situation, the golden master results can be overwritten as explained below.

-There are two sets of golden master tests, one with artificial data and one directly using the benchmarking problems from :mod:`quantcore.glm_benchmarks`.
+There are two sets of golden master tests, one with artificial data and one directly using the benchmarking problems from :mod:`glum_benchmarks`.
 For both sets of tests, creating the golden master and the tests definition are located in the same file.
 Calling the file with pytest will run the tests while calling the file as a python script will generate the golden master result.
 When creating the golden master results, both scripts accept the ``--overwrite`` command line flag.
 If set, the existing golden master results will be overwritten.
 Otherwise, only the new problems will be run.

 Skipping the slow tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^